-Guidance: This indicator seeks evidence that the company has made explicit policy commitments to freedom of expression and privacy.
+Indicator guidance: This indicator seeks evidence that the company has made explicit policy commitments to freedom of expression and privacy.
 This standard is outlined in the UN Guiding Principles on Business and Human Rights' Operational Principle 16, which states that companies should adopt formal policies publicly affirming their commitments to international human rights principles and standards.
-This indicator seeks disclosure of such a policy commitment in formal policy documents or other communications that reflect official company policy.
+The company should clearly disclose these commitments in formal policy documents or other communications that reflect official company policy.